linda-oranya/Data-Visualization-with-powerbi/README.md

 # Data-Visualization-with-Power BI
-This is a visualisation with Power BI using online sales data.
-The dashboard was published online.
+This is a visualisation with Power BI using online data.
+The dashboards are published online.
 You don't actually need to have Power BI pre-installed on your computer.
-This dashboard has been published online already and can be accessed directly using the link.
+This dashboards has been published online already and can be accessed directly using the link.